Ancient Greece > Argos

 Argives worshiped the goddess Hera in particular.
 They honored her with an Heraion and annual festival.
 There were also sanctuaries of Apollo Pythaeus, Athena Oxyderces, Athena Polias, and Zeus Larissaeus (located on the Argive acropolis known as Larissa).
 The Nemean Games were held in Argos from the end of the fifth century to the late fourth because the sanctuary of Zeus at Nemea had been destroyed; then, in 271, Argos became their permanent home.

-Telesilla of Argos was a female Greek poet who wrote around the turn of the fourth century B.C.
+Telesilla of Argos was a female Greek poet who wrote around the turn of the fifth century B.C.
+[See 5th Century Timeline and Archaic Age.]
 She is best known for rallying the women of Argos against the attacking Spartans under Cleomenes I, in about 494.